bebopjmm/starfinder-campaigns/dead-echoes/Team/redacted.md

 - **Trick Attack (+1d4)**: As a full action, you can move up to your speed.
 Whether or not you moved, you can then make an attack with a melee weapon with the operative special property or with any small arm.
 Just before making your attack, attempt a Bluff, Intimidate, or Stealth check with a DC equal to 20 + your target’s CR.
 If you succeed at the check, you deal additional damage and the target is flat-footed.
 You can’t use this ability with a weapon that has the unwieldy special property or that requires a full action to make a single attack.
 	- attempt trick attack using Computers check with a +4 bonus by creating a computerized distraction (you can’t use this option if stripped of all computerized gear in an area with no computers).
 - **Specialization Skills (Skill Focus,Free Skill Rank)**: Computers, Engineering
+- **Evasion**: If you succeed at a Reflex save against an effect that normally has a partial effect on a successful save, you instead suffer no effect.
+You gain this benefit only when unencumbered and wearing light armor or no armor, and you lose the benefit when you are helpless or otherwise unable to move.
+- **Operative Exploits**: Effects DC14, Skill DC 16
+	- **Holographic Clone**: 1/day stdAct, You can create 1d4 holographic duplicates or psychic projections of yourself that conceal your true location and last for 2min.

 #### Feats

+- **Mobility**: +4 bonus to AC against AoO from movement

 ### Proficiencies